 If the entity is not authorised, the request may be rejected (e.g. if the requesting entity is recognised as being a valid entity, but not authorised for that subscriber) or silently discarded (e.g. if the requesting entity is not recognised).
 Appropriate O&M reports are generated.

-2 The UDM stores the identity of the service-related entity and sets the URRP-AMF parameter to indicate that such request is received.
-If the value of URRP-AMF parameter has changed from "not set" to "set", the UDM initiates Namf_EventExposure_Subscribe_service operation (URRP-AMF) to the AMF.
+2. The UDM stores the identity of the service-related entity and sets the URRP-AMF parameter to indicate that such request is received.
+If the value of URRP-AMF parameter has changed from "not set" to "set", the UDM initiates Namf_EventExposure_Subscribe_service operation (URRP-AMF) towards the AMF.
+The UDM may indicate if direct notification to NF shall be used.

 Editor's note: The UDM may also need to send this message to an MME and/or to an entity handling non-3GPP access.

-3 The AMF checks that the requesting entity is authorised to perform this request on this subscriber.
+3. The AMF checks that the requesting entity is authorised to perform this request on this subscriber.

 If the entity is not authorised, the request may be rejected (e.g. if the requesting entity is recognised as being a valid entity, but not authorised for that subscriber) or silently discarded (e.g. if the requesting entity is not recognised).
 Appropriate O&M reports are generated.

 If the AMF has a MM Context for that user, the AMF sets URRP-AMF to indicate the need to report to the UDM information regarding changes in UE reachability, e.g. when the next NAS activity with that UE is detected.

-NOTE: the AMF sets the URRP-AMF even if the AMF believes that the UE is in RRC-Connected or RRC-Inactive state.
-This is because the next contact from the UE might be via a different RAN node.

-Editor's note: The solution for how Reachability Notification Requests are treated in order to handle UEs that are in the RRC-Inactive state is For Further Study.
+4. If the UE state in AMF is in CM-CONNECTED state, the AMF initiates N2 Notification procedure (see clause 4.8.3) with reporting type set to Single RRC-Connected state notification.

+5. When UE reachability exists, the AMF initiates a UE reachability notification using Namf_EventExposure_Notify (SUPI, UE-Reachable) towards either UDM or using direct notification to NF if provided in step 2.
+The AMF clears the corresponding URRP-AMF for that UE

+For a UE in CM-IDLE state, "UE reachability exists" at the next NAS signalling UE activity.

+For a UE in CM-CONNECTED state, "UE reachability exists" either when AMF receives the UE Notification about transition to RRC-Connected state from the RAN node (see clause 4.8.3), or when AMF receives a Path Switch Request from a new RAN node.

 4.2.5.3 UE Activity Notification procedure

 The UE Activity Notification procedure is illustrated in figure 4.2.5.3-1.